All Collections

 What are management valuations?

-They're great for getting that extra level of detail about your livestock that may otherwise not be captured until the end of the financial year.
+They're great for getting extra detail about your livestock that may otherwise not be captured until the end of the financial year.
+Management Valuations can be found under the Accounting tab in Valuations.

 Setting up your trackers for management valuations

-Before you get started, you'll want to make sure you've mapped a livestock on hand account (balance sheet) as well as a valuation movement account (non-cash, profit & loss) in your valuation settings.
+Before you get started, you'll want to make sure you've mapped a Livestock On Hand Account (balance sheet) as well as a Valuation Movement Account (non-cash, profit & loss) in your valuation settings.

-This will automatically enable show actual livestock valuation movements for you.
+This will automatically enable Show actual livestock valuation movements for you.

 Using management valuations